Rodio346/mythical-javascript/README.md

 > A scope chain is a list of objects that are searched for identifiers appear in the code of the context.

 It is important because of nested functions usage.
 It is similar to prototype chain where if variable is not found in current scope (in it's own variable/activation object) then the lookup proceeds to its parent variable/activation object and repeats itself until it finds it else it is `undefined`.
-In contexts in function refers in its code the identifier (name of var, FD, formal parameters) which is not local then it is called a free variable and to search these free variables exactly a scope chain is used.
+In contexts when a function refers in its code the identifier (name of var, FD, formal parameters) which is not local then it is called a free variable and to search these free variables exactly a scope chain is used.

 Example:
 ```